Managing financially during studies

 Studying while unemployed

 While unemployed, you can finance your studies with either unemployment benefits, or student financial aid from Kela if your studies last two months or longer.
-Studies agreed in advance with your expert at the local TE Office or local government pilot do not prevent you from receiving unemployment benefits.
-Labour market training is free of charge, and you can also be paid an expense allowance.
+Studying does not prevent you from receiving unemployment benefits if you have agreed on it with an employment service specialist.
+Labour market training is free of charge and you can also be paid an expense allowance.

 Studying while working full-time

-If you are working full-time, you can finance your studies with your earned income, student financial aid, adult education allowance, or job alternation compensation.
+If you are working full-time, you can finance your studies with your earned income or student financial aid.
 In addition to earnings from your work, you can only receive one benefit at a time.
 You should also take into account that your pay affects the amount of benefits you can receive.
-If your studies last longer than two months, you are entitled to student financial aid or adult education allowance.
+If your studies last longer than two months, you are entitled to student financial aid.

 Studying while working part-time